SachinPuranik/docs/index.md

 # Important Commands
-This page is collection of commands which a developer uses in his daytoday life.
-I have personally switch too many times between different commnds from different tools.
+It is a collection of commands that a developer uses on a daily basis.
+I have personally switched between different commands from different tools too many times.
 Hence a collection for myself.
-May help everyone as well.
+It may help everyone else as well.

+There are no comments on this page, as that would be too much clutter.
+This page is intended for developers who are familiar with these commands.

 ### Git Commands